jonkb/beam_EB/README.md

 # beam_EB
 Simulation of a cantilever beam according to Euler-Bernoulli beam theory with time-varying applied point loads.

-Figures and animations are found in the /figs/ directory.
+Figures and animations are found in the /figs/ and /animations/ directories, respectively.

 ## Background
 Euler-Bernoulli beam theory is a simplified model for flexural motion of thin